PandABlocks/PandABlocks-FPGA/modules/counter/counter_doc.rst

    :path: modules/counter/counter.timing.ini
    :section: Setting direction

-You can also set the OUT_MODE to On_disable that the OUT output will be updated only on ENABLE falling edge:
+When the OUT_MODE is set to On-Disable, the OUT output will only be changed to the internal counter value on ENABLE's falling edge:

 .. timing_plot::
    :path: modules/counter/counter.timing.ini
-   :section: On_disable mode counting
+   :section: On-Disable mode counting

 Rollover